 A generalised policy for a family of planning problems is a function which can suggest an appropriate action to take for any state of any problem from that family.
 For instance, if one wants to solve a series of slightly different truck routing problems (e.g. with different numbers of trucks or different road networks), then it might be possible to obtain a single generalised policy which solves all possible truck routing problems, rather than obtaining a separate policy for each problem.
-I showed that it's possible to use deep learning—in the form of specially-structured neural networks—to acquire effective generalised policies for PPDDL-style discrete probabilistic planning.
-This strategy allows groups of similar problems to be solved much faster than they could be by obtaining a separate policy for each problem in the group.
-This idea was explored in depth in a AAAI'18 paper, and in my honours (undergraduate) thesis:
+As an undergraduate, I explored how deep learning could be used to represent generalised policies for factored MDPs and classical planning problems.

-S Toyer, F Trevizan, S Thiébaux, L Xie.
+S Toyer, FW Trevizan, S Thiébaux, L Xie.
 “Action Schema Networks: Generalised Policies with Deep Learning”.
-AAAI.
-2018.
+AAAI 2018.

-Given a sequence of observed locations for a person's joints, pose forecasting is the task of predicting where each of those joints will move in the future (e.g. over 500ms to 5s).
-Pose forecasting has potential applications in collaborative robotics, as it can be helpful for a robot to anticipate a person's movement in order to coordinate with them or avoid colliding with them.
-In our DICTA paper, we proposed a novel pose forecasting method which used recurrent variational autoencoders to model a distribution over future poses.
+Pose forecasting is the task of predicting a person's future motion from an observed sequence of motions.
+It has potential applications in collaborative robotics, as it can be helpful for a robot to anticipate a person's movement in order to coordinate with them or avoid colliding with them.
+In a DICTA paper, we proposed a novel pose forecasting method which used recurrent variational autoencoders to model a distribution over future poses.
 In contrast, previous methods could predict only a single trajectory, and thus did not adequately account for the uncertainty inherent to predicting human motion.
 Our DICTA paper also introduces Ikea Furniture Assembly—a new dataset for pose forecasting, action anticipation, and related tasks.